beyretb/AnimalAI-Olympics/examples/README.md

 # Visualization and Training

 We provide in this folder a few examples for competing in the AnimalAI Olympics.
-You will first of all need to setup a training environment with a specific configuration.
+You will first of all need to set up a training environment with a specific configuration.
 For this part we provide a script to visualize your configurations.
-You will then need to train an agent on this configuration, which can be done however you prefer, we provide here two examples, one for each interface provided.
+You will then need to train an agent on this configuration, which can be done however you prefer, we provide here two examples, one for each interface.

 ## Visualizing configurations

-Once you have [created a configuration file](../documentation/configFile.md), you may want to see what it actually look like.
+Once you have [created a configuration file](../documentation/configFile.md), you may want to see what it actually looks like.
 To do so you can simply run:

 ```